TianyiYanLab/Subcortical_Parcellation/README.md

 - External code used by these scripts: **CBIG**, **LIBSVM**, **Tian et al. (2020) Subcortex Functions** (including the spectral-clustering, image-I/O and subcortical utilities called in the MATLAB scripts), `cifti-matlab`, a `munkres` implementation, and **BrainNet Viewer** for the optional visualization script.
 These dependencies are referenced by function name in the scripts and are not copied into this repository.
 - Input datasets: [HCP](https://www.humanconnectome.org/study/hcp-young-adult), [Cam-CAN](https://opendata.mrc-cbu.cam.ac.uk/projects/camcan/) and [SALD](https://fcon_1000.projects.nitrc.org/indi/retro/sald.html).
 Obtain them from their providers and follow the applicable access and data-use terms.
 Imaging data and participant-level results are not included here.

-There is no configuration file.
-The scripts use paths under this repository's `data/` and `results/` directories, resolved from their own file locations.
-Put input files at the relative paths used by the scripts and keep generated outputs under `results/`.
-Both directories contain only placeholders in Git; their data and results are ignored.
-In MATLAB, add `matlab/utils/` and the external toolboxes to the search path before running analysis scripts.
-Python scripts can be run directly.

 ## Analysis order and outputs

 | Step | Code | Main intermediate output |